mueprecious-stack/Cafe_sales/README.md

 ### Conclusion
 ---
-A remarkably small percentage of rows (0.26) was removed from 10,000 rows of the dataset, and does not affect analysis findings.
-The data is clean and ready for further analysis.
-The dataset has been analysed with findings and business insights made.
+Only a very small fraction of rows (0.26%) was removed from the dataset, which does not impact the analysis results.
+The data is clean and ready for further analysis, and actionable business insights and recommendations have been derived.